anjalisilva/MPLNClust/README.md

 ## Overview

 `MPLNClust` contains 5 functions.
 For the purpose of generating simlulation data via mixtures of MPLN: *mplnDataGenerator*.
-For carrying out clustering of count data using mixtures of MPLN via variational EM: *mplnMCMCVariational* (under construction).
-For carrying out clustering of count data via MCMC-EM with parallelization: *mplnParallel*.
-For carrying out clustering of count data  via MCMC-EM with no parallelization: *mplnMCMCNonParallel*.
+For carrying out clustering of count data using mixtures of MPLN via variational expectation-maximization (EM): *mplnMCMCVariational* (under construction).
+Functions *mplnMCMCParallel* or *mplnMCMCNonParallel* uses a Markov chain Monte Carlo expectation-maximization algorithm (MCMC-EM) for parameter estimation.
+Function *mplnParallel* uses MCMC-EM with parallelization while *mplnMCMCNonParallel* uses MCMC-EM with no parallelization.
+Here, method of *mplnVariational* function is computationally efficient and faster compared to  *mplnMCMCParallel* or *mplnMCMCNonParallel*.
 For visualizing clustered data: *mplnVisualize*.

 ``` r
 lsf.str("package:MPLNClust")